 Volunteering brings many rewards; not visible but in terms of what you feel.
 Giving your time to make life better for other people is the best reward.

-You can give money to Macmillan which is great, but sometimes giving time can be even more valuable.
+You can donate to Macmillan which is great, but sometimes giving time can be even more valuable.
 We all have hidden skills and talents and using them in a volunteering role can bring a few surprises as to what we are capable of.